moosch/c-graphics-engine/README.md

 # Groei - A Graphics Engine in C

-This is a simpe graphics engine that uses [GLFW](https://www.glfw.org/) for window management and [OpenGL](https://www.opengl.org/) for rendering to that window.
+This is a simpe graphics engine that uses [GLFW](https://www.glfw.org/) for window management and [Vulkan](https://www.vulkan.org/) for rendering to that window.
+Potentially I'll add [OpenGL](https://www.opengl.org/) support too.

 This is a learning exercise in bringing together the maths to render models onto a screen.